vignesh-i2it/advent-of-code-2022/README.md

 # Advent of code - Java

-/!\ will be very lousy
+/!\ will be very lousy...

 ## 2022
 - [Day 1](https://github.com/vignesh-i2it/advent-of-code-2022/blob/master/src/day1)